arc42/quality.arc42.org-site/_pages/tag-efficient.md

 Efficient, as we saw above, can mean several different things:

-* Runtime efficiency, like defined time or memory behaviour
+* efficient at runtime, like defined by specific time behavior, resource consumption (e.g. energy, memory, processes, threads, network) or capacity (throughput, volume processed)
-* XXX - todo
+* efficient to change or modify something within the system or its infrastructure
+* efficient concerning energy or CO2 consumption
+* efficient development processes, like short time-to-market

 ### Scenario Response Measures from [Bass et al.]